muktek/assignment--fullstack-js-06-rest-api/README.md

 - [x] **Use Postman Request Client to test requests/routes**
   - https://www.getpostman.com/
+  - Note: in the request body in Postman, you will need to send the ContentType header _application/json_
   - [Example of POST request in Postman](demos/postman-POST-example.png) (for creating a record)
   - [Example of PUT request in Postman](demos/postman-PUT-example.png) (for updating a record)

+### Expected Results

+- When I send a `GET` request to http://localhost:3000/api/jobs,
+  + I should:
+    - receive all the job records in the server response as JSON data

+- When I send a `GET` request to  http://localhost:3000/api/jobs/[:\_id]
+  + I should:
+    - receive all the job records in the server response as JSON data

+- When I send a `POST` request to http://localhost:3000/api/jobs and JSON in the body, the application should:
+    - create a new record in the database
+    - send back the new record as JSON to the client (note: the new record will have an id value)

+- When I send a `PUT` request to http://localhost:3000/api/jobs/[:\_id] and JSON in the body, the application should
+    - edit the record in the database
+    - send back the edited record as JSON to the client

+- When I send a `DELETE` request to http://localhost:3000/api/jobs/[:\_id] AND
+      - edit the record in the database
+      - send back the following JSON to the client

 ## Setup Instructions